 I could have easily eaten the entire pot, but I’m pretty sure this post clearly established that I love good food and I love to eat 🙂

-1-2 (7 oz.) packages fresh or frozen udon noodles (if you love lots of noodles, prepare 2 packages)
+- 14 fresh or frozen udon noodles two 7 oz. packages, (if you love lots of noodles, prepare 2 packages - if not then 1)

 - In a medium saucepan bring the chicken or vegetable broth to a low boil.
 Reduce heat to medium low and add the star anise and cinnamon stick.
 Allow the broth and spices to simmer, covered, for approximately 10 minutes to infuse the flavors of the spices into the broth.
 When finished, remove spices with a slotted spoon.